-Lind et al. [54] later proposed a square clustering coefficient in the context of bipartite networks by taking into consideration the degree of the neighbours, in other words, the length-2 paths starting from the focal node.
+Lind et al. [65] later proposed a square clustering coefficient in the context of bipartite networks by taking into consideration the degree of the neighbours, in other words, the length-2 paths starting from the focal node.
 It is defined as $C{4,mn}(i) = \frac{q{imn}}{(k_m - \eta{imn})(k_n - \eta{imn}) + q{imn}}$, where m and n are a pair of neighbours of the focal node i, and q{imn} denotes the number of squares containing the three nodes.
 What is uncommon about this definition is that it deems squares are formed via node overlapping, which is not a standard approach.
-Zhang et al. [55] then modified the equation and proposed another more standard square clustering coefficient for bipartite networks.
+Zhang et al. [66] then modified the equation and proposed another more standard square clustering coefficient for bipartite networks.
 Their definition is: $C{4,mn}(i) = \frac{q{imn}}{(k_m - \eta{imn}) + (k_n - \eta{imn}) + q{imn}}$.
-However, in both of these definitions, there is no notion of open quadriad introduced, and the normalisation is thus based on the number of squares.
+However, in both of these definitions, there is no notion of open quadriad introduced, and the scope is limited within 2-hop distance from the focal node.

-Our proposed i-quad and o-quad coefficients are different from the previous works in that 1) the scope of the o-quad coefficient is larger since it takes into account length-3 paths emanating from the focal node, whereas the square clustering coefficients only calculates length-2 paths in the normalisation; 2) the two coefficients proposed by us view a formed quadrangle as being built from two open quadriads, which conform with the classic clustering and closure coefficients (in their definitions a formed triangle is viewed as being built from open triads); 3) the two quadrangle coefficients are proposed for the general unipartite networks on which multiple experiments are conducted.
-In Figure 11, we provide a small example to illustrate the three coefficients proposed by previous works and the two quadrangle coefficients proposed by us.
+The proposed i-quad and o-quad coefficients are different from previous works in that 1) the scope of the oquad coefficient is larger since it takes into account length-3 paths emanating from the focal node, whereas the square clustering coefficients or the grid coefficients only calculates length-2 paths in the normalisation; 2) the quadrangle coefficients proposed by us view a formed quadrangle as being built from open quadriads via connecting two endpoints with one edge, which conform with the classic clustering and closure coefficients (in their definitions a formed triangle is viewed as being built from open triads).
+In contrast, two edges are required to form a quadrangle in the grid coefficients; 3) the quadrangle coefficients are proposed for the general unipartite networks on which multiple experiments are conducted.
+In Figure 12, we provide a simple example to illustrate the five coefficients proposed by previous works and the two quadrangle coefficients proposed by us.